develax/RazorExpress/docs/overview.md

 There are two types of view templates, which can be explicitly referenced from the rendering page template:
 1. Partial view
 2. Layout
+and one that is referenced by default from any page view:
+3. Starting view

 > :warning: It's worth emphasizing once again that *only a page template is processed together with starting template* as one whole template (they are joined before being parsed and executed).
 All other templates are parsed and executed separately, and only then included in each other in the form of ready-made HTML.